internetarchive/dweb-mirror/USING.md

   * if connected to WiFi “Internet in a Box", try [http://box.lan:4244]
   * if connected via a router then [http://box.local:4244] may work
 * On Rachel …TODO
+* If your server is running with `--mdns` then [http://archive.local:4244] will work.
 * If running on your own machine (a laptop for example) then [http://localhost:4244] should work
 * Otherwise ask your system admin for the address of the machine its running on, usually it will be on `:4244`